Vietnam travel guide - Rusty Compass

 Photo: Mark Bowyer Saigon's Ben Nghe Canal from Calmette Bridge

 * The beaches - Phu Quoc Island is racing towards overdevelopment, Con Dao is historic, beautiful and moving less rapidly.
-Nha Trang and Mui Ne are well established - in Nha Trang's case read "too establsihed".
-If less developed coastline is your preference, some of the best patches are between Nha Trang and Hoi An.
-And Hoi An's An Bang Beach remains a favourite for its vibe.
+Nha Trang and Mui Ne are well established - in Nha Trang's case read "too established".
+If less developed coastline is your preference, some of the best patches are between Nha Trang and Hoi An and South of Nha Trang.
+Hoi An's An Bang Beach remains a favourite for its vibe.

 An Bang Beach, Hoi An